smurferson1/MineControl/README.md

 # MineControl

 A **power tool** for automated temperature management, scheduling, and/or data aggregation when mining cryptocurrency.
 For us plebs with a single GPU and CPU running **Windows 10 x64**.
-It can automatically keep your chosen miners and hardware running within your parameters and give you nice data (e.g. charts, averages, kWh).
-This is accomplished by optionally:
+It automatically keeps your chosen miners and hardware running within your parameters and gives you nice data (e.g. charts, averages, kWh).
+This is accomplished by (optionally):
 - Reading sensor data from your chosen **external** hardware monitor app.
 - Setting GPU power profile through your chosen **external** GPU controller app.
 - Managing execution of your chosen **external** GPU and/or CPU mining app and capturing their output for charting/logging.
-- Finding relevant data in the raw output using customizable regular expressions (some presets are provided).
+- Finding relevant data in the sea of output using customizable regular expressions (some presets are provided).

-Names of specific hardware monitor and GPU controller apps are omitted in order to avoid legal issues, but the default config is compatible with the most popular hardware monitor and GPU controller app.
-These support both NVIDIA and AMD GPUs.
-Hint: they rhyme with **RidesharePimpo** and **WhoStoleMy ButterChurner**.
+Names of specific hardware monitor and GPU controller apps are omitted to avoid legal issues, but the default config happens to be compatible with the most popular hardware monitor app and GPU controller app.
+Hint: the apps support both NVIDIA and AMD GPUs, and may rhyme with **RidesharePimpo** and **WhoStoleMy ButterChurner**.

 ![image](https://user-images.githubusercontent.com/91922614/138532772-a657dc16-2947-4f0b-8315-203717929fcc.png)

 ## Donations

-MineControl is free and open source.
-Crypto donations are however appreciated and will keep the [developer](https://github.com/smurferson1) motivated to fix and improve things.
+MineControl is entirely free.
+Crypto donations are however appreciated, and will motivate the [developer](https://github.com/smurferson1) to fix and improve things.
 Current wallets for donation:
 - Ethereum or any ERC20 token (mainnet or Polygon please): 0x709Fc86a8Ce362602038b47fB3530De167573967

 If you want to see additional donation options added here, please contact the [developer](https://github.com/smurferson1).